Round Top Lake Sunset

 Amazing erosion carves exotic shapes which rise out of the volcanic debris

-Passing South of Pennsylvania Creek demands a 200 foot climb that crosses through a saddle in the sheer crestline of the ridge dividing the drainages coming off of Raymond and Reynolds Peaks.
+Passing South of Pennsylvania Creek demands a 200 foot climb that crosses through a saddle in the sheer crestline of the ridge coming off of Raymond and Reynolds Peaks that divides the Pennsylvania and Eagle Creek drainages.

-Crossing the highpoint of this exposed ridge brings the canyon above Eagle Creek into view.
-The southbound trail traverses Westward down the open ridgeside into forest towards Eagle Creek's headwaters, paralleling the creek until the trail drops down to cross the creek right under the shadow of Reynolds Peak towering above.
+Crossing the highpoint of this exposed ridge brings the canyon surrounding Eagle Creek into view.
+The southbound trail traverses Westward down the open ridgeside towards Eagle Creek's headwaters, paralleling the creek until the trail drops down to cross the creek right under the shadow of Reynolds Peak towering above.

 Within Eagle Creek's canyon is an amazing gallery of volcanic spires carved into a wide range of striking shapes and textures carved by wind, rain, and runoff.